 That’s 50% of the original investment.

-And that paper loss doesn’t just apply to returns you make on that particular investment property.
-You can apply those paper losses to the rest of your taxes, including any taxes you owe based on your salary, side hustle, or other investment gains.*
+And, if you qualify as a real estate professional, that paper loss can apply to the rest of your taxes, including any taxes you owe based on your salary, side hustle, or other investment gains.*

 *Again, this depends on your individual situation, so please consult your CPA.